-Geva Solomonowich, an early employee at Fraud Sciences and several other startups joins us tomorrow to share lessons learned getting early customers and growing the business.
-Francis Adanza interviewed him on the Bootstrapper Breakfast blog in mid-October, here are some excerpts:
+Geva Solomonovich, an early employee at Fraud Sciences and several other startups joins us tomorrow to share lessons learned getting early customers and growing the business.
+Francis Adanza interviewed him on the Bootstrapper Breakfast blog in mid-October, here are some excerpts.

 Francis: Prior to Fraud Sciences, what were you doing?